10 Ways to Reuse Board Games

 Do your parents still have the game closet?
-Or maybe, now you’re the parents, and you have your own game closet?
+Or maybe, now you’re the parents, and you have your own game closet.
 Either way, can I dig through it?
-I love looking at people’s games; I think it says a lot about who they are.
+I love looking at people’s board games; I think it says a lot about who they are.

 Stratego or Risk?
 Monopoly or Life?
 And if you don’t own Clue, I probably don’t want to know you!